michelecafagna26/HL-dataset/README.md

 # The High-Level Dataset

+*Official repo for the paper: ["HL Dataset: Visually-grounded Description of Scenes, Actions and Rationales"](https://arxiv.org/abs/2302.12189?context=cs.CL) published at INLG2023.*

+---

-The High-Level (HL) dataset is a Vision and Language (V\&L) resource aligning object-centric descriptions from COCO with high-level descriptions crowdsourced along 3 axes: scene, action, rationale.
+The High-Level (HL) dataset is a Vision and Language (V\&L) resource aligning object-centric descriptions from COCO with high-level descriptions crowdsourced along 3 axes: scenes, actions, and rationales.

 The HL dataset contains 149997 images from COCO and a total of 134973 crowdsourced captions (3 captions for each axis) aligned with ~749984 object-centric captions from COCO.